As mentioned in the previous episode, Hanuman takes the form of a “Bikshu” or a “Sanyaasin”(Brahmin/Saint) and appears in front of Rama and Lakshmana.

 How did Rama and Lakshmana respond to Hanuman’s speech?
 The answers lie in the next episode!

 Holds a PhD in Management Psychology from Universite Paris Saclay, Paris, France.
 Also an Asst.
-Professor of Human Resources management at International School of Business & Media, Pune, India.
+Professor of Human Resources management at Bharatidhasan Institute of Management (BIM) Trichy, India

 A professional South Indian classical musician (singer) performing concerts.